Can You Use Baby Shampoo on Dogs? Everything You Need to Know

 1. Dog-Specific Shampoos

-Formulated to match the pH of a dog’s skin, these shampoos often include ingredients that address specific issues like dryness, dandruff, or skin conditions.
+Formulated to match the pH of a dog’s skin, these shampoos often include ingredients that address specific issues like dryness, dandruff, skin conditions, or tear stain removal.

 2. Natural and Organic Shampoos